treeverse/lakeFS/README.md

 **Continuous Data Deployment**
 * **Instantly revert changes to data** - if low quality data is exposed to your consumers, you can revert instantly to a former, consistent and correct snapshot of your data lake.
-* **Enforce cross collection consistency** - provide to consumers several collections of data that must be synchronized, in one atomic, revertable, action
+* **Enforce cross collection consistency** - provide to consumers several collections of data that must be synchronized, in one atomic, revertable, action.
 * **Prevent data quality issues by enabling**
-  - Testing of production data before exposing it to users / consumers
+  - Testing of production data before exposing it to users / consumers.
-  - Testing of intermediate results in your DAG to avoid cascading quality issues
+  - Testing of intermediate results in your DAG to avoid cascading quality issues.

 ## Getting Started